 In the early days of our field, when I worked at Xerox PARC, the idea of user interface consistency was new and controversial.
 Many of us realized that consistency would benefit not only users, but also developers, because standards could be encapsulated in shared software libraries.
 We made an economic argument: If we establish standards and encourage consistency, we can reduce time to market and code size.

 Later, Larry joined Apple and worked on developing the MacApp object-oriented framework, there he formalized his thinking on complexity and software:

 To sell the idea to Apple management and independent software vendors, I came up with the Law of Conservation of Complexity.
 I postulated that every application must have an inherent amount of irreducible complexity.
 The only question is who will have to deal with it.

 In the interview, Tesler goes on to explain the source and nature of common mistakes made by new interaction designers and the main difference between senior designers and beginners.
-I highly recommend giving the interview a read, as it is still very relevant.

 Estimating Value (or Cost) to the User